People

 Howdy!
 I’m a postdoc in the OSU Ice Core Lab.
 My work involves building a Continuous Flow Analysis (CFA) system here at OSU to obtain high resolution measurements of methane, chemistry, water isotopes and dust concentrations from old ice cores drilled as part of the Center for the Oldest Ice Exploration (COLDEX) project.
 Before coming to OSU, I got my PhD at Rice University, Houston.
 I investigated changes in atmospheric dynamics and trace gases (particularly ozone) on glacial-interglacial timescales.
 To do so, I worked on applying a novel stable isotope tracer, clumped isotopes of oxygen, on the ice core gas record.
 In my free time, I enjoy backpacking, riding my bike and learning to cook food from different parts of the world!

-Benjamin Riddell-Young, Graduate Student
+Quinn Mackay, Graduate Student

 Olivia Williams, Graduate Student